FedDAG: Federated DAG Structure Learning: Methodology

-As suggested in NOTEARS~\citep{zheng2018dags}, the hard-constraint optimization problem can be addressed by an Augmented Lagrangian method (ALM) to get an approximate solution.
-Similar to penalty methods, ALM transforms a constrained optimization problem by a series of unconstrained sub-problems and adds a penalty term to the objective function.
-ALM also introduces a Lagrangian multiplier term to avoid ill-conditioning by preventing the coefficient of penalty term from going too large.
-To solve Eq. (\ref{eq:FCD}), the sub-problem can be written as
+As suggested in NOTEARS~\citep{zheng2018dags}, the hard-constraint optimization problem in Eq.~(\ref{eq:FCD}) can be addressed by an Augmented Lagrangian Method (ALM) to get an approximate solution.
+Similar to the penalty methods, ALM transforms a constrained optimization problem by a series of unconstrained sub-problems and adds a penalty term to the objective function.
+ALM also introduces a Lagrangian multiplier term to avoid ill-conditioning by preventing the coefficient of the penalty term from going too large.
+To solve Eq.~(\ref{eq:FCD}), the sub-problem can be written as

 where $\alpha_t$ and $\rho_t$ are the Lagrangian multiplier and penalty parameter of the $t$-th sub-problem, respectively.
 These parameters are updated after the sub-problem is solved.
-Since neural networks are adopted to fit the causal mechanisms in our work, there is no closed form for Eq.~(\ref{eq:sub-problem}).
-We solve it approximately via Adam~\citep{kingma2015adam}.
-The method is described in Algorithms \ref{alg:DAG-FCD} and \ref{alg:SPS}.
+Since neural networks are adopted to fit the mechanisms in our work, there is no closed-form solution for Eq.~(\ref{eq:sub-problem}).
+Therefore, we solve it approximately via ADAM~\citep{kingma2015adam}.
+The method is described in Algorithms~\ref{alg:DAG-FCD} and~\ref{alg:SPS}.
+And in Algorithm~\ref{alg:DAG-FCD}, we share the same coefficients updating strategy as in~\citep{ng2022masked}.

-Each sub-problem as Eq.~(\ref{eq:sub-problem}) is solved mainly by distributing the computation across all clients.
+Each sub-problem as Eq.~(\ref{eq:sub-problem}) is solved mainly by distributing the computation across all local clients.
 Since data is prevented from sharing among clients and the server, each client owns its personalized model, which is only trained on its personalized data.
 The server communicates with clients by exchanging the parameters information of models and coordinates the joint learning task.
 To achieve so, our method alternately updates the server and clients in each communication round.